TomatenKuchenDEV/docs/docs/birthday.md

 ### Delete birthday {#delete}

+<Command slash="birthday delete"></Command>

-If you want to delete your birthday, use the command `birthday delete`.
+If you want to delete your own birthday, use the command `birthday delete`.

 ## Fictive birthdays {#fictive}